Looking for a new job is not a fun activity; it is quite stressful, and sometimes it can become daunting as well.

 6. Commit to certifications in your domain and get certified

 Independent validation of one’s skills is a great way to establish credibility in the global market.
 This not only establishes one’s credentials in the market but also improves one’s skills.

-e.g. - For an aspiring business analyst or newbie ECBA certification from IIBA is a great one to acquire, for mid and senior BAs CCBA and CBAP is good to consider.
+e.g., For an aspiring business analyst or newbie, ECBA certification from IIBA is a great one to acquire; for mid and senior BAs, CCBA and CBAP are good to consider.

 7. Follow prominent groups/thought leaders in your industry/domain

-It is said that destiny is a lot about being at the right place at the right time, the same holds good for an online presence as well.
-By following the prominent groups and though leaders one keeps himself/herself updated on the latest trends and happenings in the industry.
+It is said that destiny is a lot about being at the right place at the right time; the same holds good for an online presence as well.
+By following prominent groups and thought leaders, one keeps himself/herself updated on the latest trends and happenings in the industry.

 It also makes one aware of the most job offers and companies opening positions to hire.